Leisure Suit Larry, Al Lowe’s gaming legacy, Part 1

 Chris Iden who did the Atari port, was, for a decade, one of the technological forces within Sierra and helped author its adventure game development systems.
 Iden left Sierra in 1991, like designer Jim Walls, for newly formed Tsunami Media

+After about three months Lowe had rewritten and programmed his humoristic take on Softporn Adventure.
 This was Lowe’s first go at a text-parser-driven adventure game.
 All his earlier titles had been using a simplified interaction method and he was somewhat afraid that he might have missed things when players typed in words that didn’t necessarily make sense.
 In the spring of 1987, the game was beta-tested for Lowe to track what players would type in and where in the game, for him to create responses, usually funny remarks that made sense in the context.

-Larry was in dire need of a last name, up until now he had been using one of Lowe’s friends’ names but another name was needed.
-With nearly every word in the decided title starting with an L, Lowe pulled out the L volume of Encyclopedia Britannica, the first name that came to his attention was Arthur Laffer, a member of the Reagan Administration Economic Policy Advisory Board.
+To provide Larry with a suitable last name and given the theme of having each word in the title start with an “L,” Lowe turned to the L volume of Encyclopedia Britannica for inspiration.
+The first name that came to his attention was “Arthur Laffer”, a member of the Reagan Administration Economic Policy Advisory Board.

 Al Lowe’s Leisure Suit Larry was released in the summer of 1987 for IBM/PC and most other major platforms.